SetropLeo/Common-Design-Patterns/README.md

 b) Where you can use it?

 - When your code doesn't need to be hardly coupled and a class doesn't need to know too much about the other one.

+# 4. Decorator Pattern

+a) What it is/What it does?

+- It is a pattern that allows you attaches additional responsabilities to an object dinamically.

+- It provides a flexible alternative to subclassing for extending functionality.

+- You to use the composition to get flexibility in the code.

+- Based in the open-closed principle.

+b) Where you can use it?

+- When your code needs to support multiple behaviors according to different classes.

+- When you don't want to constantly need to modify your code to support different functionalities.